dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1221-action.md

 An action encapsulates an arbitrarily complex automation into a simple software component that can be safely shared, and repeatably executed by any Dagger engine.

-Actions can be executed directly with `dagger do`, or integrated as a component of a more complex action.
+Actions can be executed directly with `dagger-cue do`, or integrated as a component of a more complex action.

 There are two types of actions: _core actions_ and _composite actions_.